zupta/slate/source/includes/_pickup.md

 Parameter | Type | Description
 --------- | ---- | -----------
 pickup_date | character | ISO datetime field example: 2015-03-31T12:00:00Z
 courier_partner | integer |ID of courier partner for which the pickup request needs to be placed.
-For now we support only Fedex(Standard Overnight) as the courier partner (ID: 1) items | character | description of item that needs to be placed.
+List at : http://track.clickpost.in/courier_partner items | character | description of item that needs to be placed.
 Max length: 200 chars pickup_address | character | Address of pickup location pickup_name | character | Contact person for the pickup